 Pricing is a category that Magoosh wins easily.
 And honestly, it’s probably the reason why you’re reading this comparison.
-At less than $300 for their full prep course, Magoosh offers INCREDIBLE value.
+At less than $400 for their full prep course ($500 for the new premium package with live classes), Magoosh offers INCREDIBLE value.
 Compare this to Blueprint’s price points of $1,800 to $2,500, and it’s not even close.
 The strength and quality of the Magoosh coursework is another thing, but for pure affordability, Magoosh wins.
 Advantage: Magoosh.

 When it comes to the quality of video lessons, Blueprint gets the decisive victory.
 In fact, Blueprint is known for their video lessons.
 They have amazing production value, with sharp graphics, funny cartoon skits and some of the best visualizations of complex processes I’ve seen.

 In short, they’re both engaging and highly informative.
 Magoosh’s videos on the other hand are decent, but can’t even compete in terms of engagement and production value.

 While Blueprint uses an onscreen instructor surrounded by graphics and text, Magoosh uses a much more old school approach with a PowerPoint-style slideshow with instructor voiceover.
 If there is one thing that is nice about the Magoosh lessons though it’s that they are short and highly digestible.
 But in any event, Blueprint’s on demand video lectures are #1 in MCAT prep and easily win this category.
 Advantage: Blueprint.